SUBJECT: | BROADCAST TEXT MESSAGING POLICY |

 - The individual receiving messages may be charged a fee to send or receive messages, based on the terms of the individual’s mobile service provider.
 The University is not responsible for any individual’s fees.

-- Broadcast Text Messages should generally be limited to a full message in a single text, typically no more than 160 characters.
+- Broadcast Text Messages should generally be limited to a full message in a single text, generally no more than 160 characters.

 - The University is not liable for any delays in the receipt of any Broadcast Text Messages.